acgetchell/mundus-atrox/src/journals/eighth.md

 >
 > "You lost", replies *Wulrif*.
 >
-> "Thank you for saving my life, " says Gundren, bowing.
+> "Thank you for saving my life, " says *Gundren*, bowing.
 "We Dwarves always repay our debts.
-When we find my brothers in **Wave Echo Cave** and restart **Phandalever Mine**, you shall have 10% of the proceeds.
+When we find my brothers in **Wave Echo Cave** and restart **Phandelver Mine**, you shall have 10% of the proceeds.
 >
 > "Sounds good to us", replies *Geral*.

 **Phandalin** seems oddly deserted ...

-There are a couple of Dwaven mercenaries outside of the bank, but otherwise no one is in sight. *Gundren* wants to go to the **Townmaster's Hall** to greet *Sildar*.
+There are a couple of Dwarven mercenaries outside of the bank, but otherwise no one is in sight. *Gundren* wants to go to the **Townmaster's Hall** to greet *Sildar*.

 > "You have rescued my old friend", says *Sildar*.
 "I will pay you the reward we agreed to."
 >